 Viktor & Rolf Spring Summer '19 Couture: A review

-You’ve probably seen it on every other Instagram story you’ve flicked through.
+You’ve probably seen pictures of it all over the internet.
 A huge white dress with big black writing saying ‘I’m not shy, I just don’t like you’, reposted and posted with ‘me’, #mood and all the same-same-but-different variations of those.

 It’s okay if you reposted it.
 At some point my sighs of ‘oh ffs this thing again’ and swift swipe to the next story stopped being accompanied by looking at who posted it.
 I ain’t judging.